typescript-eslint/typescript-eslint/packages/eslint-plugin/docs/rules/member-ordering.md

 ## When Not To Use It

-If you don't care about the general structure of your classes and interfaces, then you will not need this rule.
+If you don't care about the general order of your members, then you will not need this rule.

 ## Related To